Proposal tips

 Do not force the theme into your proposal

-The conference theme is ‘International education: visionary and transformative’, but please do not try to force the conference theme into your title.
+The conference theme for 2024 is ‘the human element’, but please do not try to force the conference theme into your title.
 If there is a clear connection to the theme, this should naturally come through in the abstract and learning objectives.

 Don’t give us a sales pitch